Please see below for frequently asked questions about the NextGen Mission to Israel. To return to the main NextGen Mission page, click here.

 Refund Policy

-• On or after Thursday, May 1: no refunds
+• On or after Wednesday, May 20: No refunds

 • Cancellations must be submitted in writing by emailing Erica N. Miller at erica.miller@jewishphilly.org and Doreen Bason at dbason@jewishphilly.org